EU rules on

 Staying compliant with flame retardant regulations requires a proactive, cross-department approach—not a once-a-year update.

 Manufacturers should also track global frameworks such as the Stockholm Convention, which continues to tighten POPs thresholds for PBDEs, influencing the allowable limits for FR residues in recycled materials sold in the EU.
+Recent POPs guidance under Stockholm/Basel has highlighted how exemptions for recycling PBDE‑containing articles led to widespread contamination of recycled plastics; newer decisions aim to lower LPCL values and narrow or remove recycling exemptions so that contaminated recycled plastics cannot re‑enter sensitive product streams such as children’s articles.

 Priority Actions